 Climate change is arguably the biggest challenge humanity faces.
 The climate crisis and the nature crisis are inextricably linked.
 We are living beyond our planetary boundaries and we all must do everything we can to change practices that are harmful to our ecosystems.
 The way we cultivate raw materials and extract natural resources for the production of apparel and textiles plays a vital role in the conservation, restoration, regeneration, and “cooling” of our planet.

 The Biodiversity Benchmark will enable companies to understand their impacts and dependencies on nature in their materials sourcing strategies, chart a pathway to delivering positive biodiversity outcomes, and benchmark their progress.
 Alongside benchmarking, “bench-learning” will be an integral part of the program and we will be supporting peer-to-peer themed learning and other opportunities to exchange knowledge.
 Outcomes and insights will be channeled back into the community to support further improvements.
 The success of the benchmark will be in the collaboration and scale of impact it helps enable.

 The benchmark is currently customized for the apparel and textile industry, i.e., fashion, sports, luxury, and home textiles brands, retailers, manufacturers, suppliers.

 Any company or organization sourcing raw materials is eligible to take part.
-You might already be benchmarking with us through the Corporate Fiber & Materials Benchmark (CFMB) Program (170+ companies in 2019, see Insights Report page 108), or you might be taking part in the Biodiversity Benchmark independently – it’s up to you.
+You might already be benchmarking with us through the Material Change Index (MCI) (290+ companies in 2021, see Insights Report), or you might be taking part in the Biodiversity Benchmark independently – it’s up to you.
 For companies, participating in the Biodiversity Benchmark will help you to set a baseline of your biodiversity performance, measure progress annually, and provide access to a learning community.